arifbinazhar/Network-Validation/README.md

 - Applying hybrid composite ranking to prioritize the most evidence-supported targets
 - Enabling natural language querying of the curated knowledge base via RAG

-The project's scale — **626,000+ relations** being curated and validated — demonstrates its utility beyond a single-disease use case, with an initial focus on polypharmacology networks of vitamins and neuropsychiatric conditions such as schizophrenia.
+The project's scale is **626,000+ relations** being curated and validated, this demonstrates its utility beyond a single-disease use case, with an initial focus on polypharmacology networks of vitamins and neuropsychiatric conditions such as schizophrenia.

 ---